Hungary FA fined £158,00 and given stadium ban after racist abuse of England players

 England secured a comfortable 4-0 victory over Hungary at the Puskas Stadium in Budapest on September 2, thanks to goals from Raheem Sterling, Harry Kane, Harry Maguire and Declan Rice.

-Unfortunately, the occasion was marred by the actions of a select group of the home supporters, who subjected Sterling and Jude Bellingham to monkey chants during the match.
+Unfortunately, the occasion was marred by the actions of a select group of the home supporters, who subjected Sterling and Jude Bellingham to racist chants during the match.

 Editors' Picks